atteneder/glTFast/Documentation~/UpgradeGuides.md

 ### Async Scene Instantiation

-The addition of `GltfImport.InstantiateSceneAsync` and `GltfImport.InstantiateMainSceneAsync` now provides an asynchronos way of instantiating glTF scenes.
+The addition of `GltfImport.InstantiateSceneAsync` and `GltfImport.InstantiateMainSceneAsync` now provides an asynchronos way of instantiating glTF&trade; scenes.
 For large scenes this means that the instantiation can be spread over multiple frames, resulting in a smoother frame rate.

 The existing, synchronos instantiation methods `GltfImport.InstantiateScene` and `GltfImport.InstantiateMainScene` (including overloads) have been marked obsolete and will be removed eventually.
 Though they still work, it's recommended to update your code to use the async variants.